 The District will review all applications for basic minimum requirements, conduct initial screenings, then evaluate and short-list projects according to the Evaluation Criteria noted previously.
-Final selections and formal recommendations will be presented to the District's Governing Board for approval, and upon approval, the recommended projects will be forwarded to DEP in May 2023 for funding consideration.
+Final selections and formal recommendations will be presented to the District's Governing Board for approval, and upon approval, the recommended projects will be forwarded to DEP in May 2024 for funding consideration.
 Recommendations may include partial funding of specific segments of project submittals.

-Any awarded projects are subject to the availability of funds in the state's FY 2023-2024 budget (July 1 - June 30).
+Any awarded projects are subject to the availability of funds in the state's FY 2024-2025 budget (July 1 - June 30).
 In recent years, the Governor and Legislature have approved \$40 million annually for AWS and \$50 million annually for springs protection.

 Note that communication between District staff and an applicant about a particular project does not imply funding for that project.
-No funding decisions are final until 1) approved by the District Governing Board, 2) approved by DEP, and 3) projects are approved in state and District FY 2023-2024 Adopted Budgets.
+No funding decisions are final until 1) approved by the District Governing Board, 2) approved by DEP, and 3) notice has been received in writing from the District.